Dear residents of Glenwood Springs,

 What you will find, especially with South Midland, is that water comes back up into the hole from the ground so drying out the potholes becomes impossible (see water wave noted above).
 Or, the melt off or rain events are not allowing the holes to be dried out completely due to water running down the roadway into the hole at a rate that we cannot control with a standard upstream dam.
 We cannot ignore large potholes just because it is raining, but we also know that the application of material during this type of event is prone to a faster failure rate.
 So, we will still go out in the rain to fill potholes knowing that they will fail quickly.

-People have suggested that we cut the potholes out, square up the edges, and then fill them after a good base course repair.
+We have received many suggestions on how to better manage the potholes, including steel plates.
+Steel plates do not work on non-flat surfaces as they have a tendency to move with each vehicle that goes over it.
+Steel plates may work in construction zones for a day or two at a time and for vehicles traveling at about 5mph, but they will not work for our potholes.
+People have also suggested that we cut the potholes out, square up the edges, and then fill them after a good base course repair.
 However, South Midland has almost no base course under it and cutting the edges would only widen the pothole once the material fails, in the same way as noted above, resulting in a larger pothole due to our efforts.
 City crews are also utilizing roadbase pothole fill material as needed.
 The roadbase material seems to be holding up well, if not better than, the cold patch material.
 Roadbase material allows drainage through it while the cold patch material does not.
 It is a case by case basis to determine what material to use.

 The South Midland complete removal and replacement project was scheduled to start spring of 2019, but that time frame has been pushed to 2020 due to the acquisition of the $7 million BUILD America grant that the City received over the summer.
 This grant has Colorado Department of Transportation (CDOT) and Federal Highway Administration (FHWA) guidelines and requirements attached to it that has slowed down the design, environmental clearances, and right of way acquisition process.
 The City will not feasibly be able to bid the project out until late summer/fall of 2019 which pushes construction to begin in 2020.